Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 • Hardware ownership: Even after paying off hardware, it only works with Toast.
 If you switch POS systems, the hardware becomes a paperweight.

-Recently spotted: Toast added a $0.99 “service fee” to online orders at some restaurants — charged to customers but controlled by Toast.
-Several operators on Reddit have complained about this being enabled without clear consent.
+Recently spotted: Toast added a $0.99 “service fee” to online orders at some restaurants, charged to customers but controlled by Toast.
+Several operators have complained about this being enabled without clear consent.
 Ask your rep about this specifically.

 Real-World Toast Cost Examples